testimonio/blog/christian-meditation/chapter-4.md

 ## Guided and unguided Christian meditation

-Christian meditation starts and ends with [God's word](https://testimon.io/blog/is-jesus-the-word).
-If you have a Bible, you can get started today.
+[Christian meditation](https://testimon.io/what-is-christian-meditation) starts and ends with [God's word](https://testimon.io/blog/is-jesus-the-word).
+If you have a [Bible](https://www.bible.com), you can get started today.
 With any new habit, beginners often benefit with the help of a guide - in person or via a recording.
 Guided Christian meditation provides clear instruction and support for the end-user.

 Unguided Christian meditation is a solo focus on God's word.
-A person can do unguided Christian meditation with a Bible and [focus on God's word](https://testimon.io/blog/is-jesus-the-word).
+A person can do unguided Christian meditation with a Bible and focus on God's word.
 Unguided Christian meditation is not easy to do without the proper experience.
 It's like flying a plane without an instructor.

-Guided Christian meditation is like learning to fly with an experienced pilot.
+[Guided Christian meditation](https://testimon.io/blog/best-apps-guided-meditation) is like learning to fly with an experienced instructor.
 They will offer you nuggets of wisdom and encouragement.
 Some people will need this guidance for a long period of time.
 Others will go alone after learning the fundamentals.

-Here are some great options for guided Christian meditation to get you started:
+Here are some great options for [guided Christian meditation](https://testimon.io/blog/best-apps-guided-meditation) to get you started:

 **Search on YouTube or download an app**